 Protect property rights and access to clean energy in Ohio

-Renewable energy is still under attack in Ohio.
-In 2021, Ohio Senate Bill 52 (SB 52) gave county commissioners the authority to create “exclusion zones,” or areas where solar and wind projects cannot be located.
-This provision puts an additional burden on renewable energy projects that is not put on the fossil fuel industry and dirty energy development.
+Renewable energy continues to face challenges in Ohio.
+In 2021, Senate Bill 52 (SB 52) gave county commissioners the power to establish “exclusion zones”, areas where wind and solar projects are prohibited.
+This added restriction places an unfair burden on renewable energy development, while fossil fuel projects remain largely unaffected.

 Ohio cannot afford to exclude renewable energy sources from our energy strategy.